syncthing/docs/users/crashrep.rst

 context.
 If you compile Syncthing locally and want to prevent your build from having such data embedded, see :ref:`versiontagging`.

-For a more details description of the format and how the sending happens, see :ref:`crashrep-dev`.
+For a more detailed description of the format and how the sending happens, see :ref:`crashrep-dev`.